BhavyaMammai/Personal-Portfolio-/README.md

 - **Interactive Portfolio**: The portfolio section showcases recent projects with descriptions and external links to more detailed project pages.
 - **Contact Form**: A fully functional contact form that allows visitors to reach out directly through the website.

+## Technologies Used

+- **HTML5**: Structuring the content and layout of the website.
+- **CSS3**: Styling the website to create a visually appealing and responsive design.
+- **JavaScript**: Adding interactivity and dynamic features to the website.

 ## Getting Started

 To get a local copy up and running, follow these steps: